Definition of Opportunity Costs Examples

 Example 3 – Real Life Opportunity Cost Example

 Mr. Andrews provides consultancy on Legal matters and charges an hourly rate of $500 from clients.
-He is looking for somebody to do typing work for his book, which normally costs a monthly charge of $1000.
-If he decides to do it himself, it will take him 3 hours to do so.
-By choosing to do it on its own, Mr. Andrews opportunity cost is the number of consultancy charges foregone by him, which is equivalent to $1500.
+He is looking for somebody to do typing work for his book, which costs a monthly charge of $1000.
+If he decides to do it, it will take 3 hours to do it.
+Mr. Andrews’s opportunity cost is equivalent to $1500.

 Example 4 – Study Related Opportunity Cost Example